Configuring a Report Server for E-Mail Delivery

 The connection between the report server and an SMTP server or forwarder is determined by the following configuration settings:

-Other values that are used for remote SMTP service include the following (note that you do not need to specify unless you want to override the default values).
+Other values that are used for remote SMTP service include the following (note that you do not need to specify these values unless you want to override the default values).

 To send e-mail to restricted distribution lists (for example, distribution lists that accept incoming messages only from authenticated accounts), set SMTPAuthenticate to 2.